UBC-MDS/public/README.md

 #### Additional details

-**Proposed Program Start Date**: The program will be first offered in September 2016.
+**Program Start Date**: The program will be first offered in September 2016.

 **Program Completion Time**: Anticipated time for completion of the program is 10 months of full-time academic study.